Everyone Thriving – Exploring Possibilities, 2026

 Exploring Possibilities: general guidance and practical steps and demonstrating the range of vocation services Back Up provides

-There will also be an opportunity to network and speak directly with a number of our speakers and panellists; whether that’s others with a spinal cord injury who have returned to work or one of our corporate partners.
+There was also an opportunity to network and speak directly with a number of our speakers and panellists; whether that was others with a spinal cord injury who have returned to work or one of our corporate partners.

 Careers Event Donation

 Back Up relies on the generosity of individuals and companies.
-Attending this careers event is free of charge but if you’d like to make a small donation in support of our work it would be much appreciated.
-The suggested donation for attending the careers event is £10.
+Attending our events is free of charge but if you’d like to make a small donation in support of our work it would be much appreciated.
+The suggested donation for attending a careers event is £20.
 To donate please visit our donation page.

 Contact

-If you have any questions or want to find out more please email vocation@backuptrust.org.uk.
+If you have any questions or want support or guidance to return to work, study or volunteering after a spinal cord injury, then please email vocation@backuptrust.org.uk.

-We look forward to hearing from you and seeing you at ‘Everyone Thriving – Exploring Possibilities, 2026!’
+We look forward to hearing from you and seeing you at our next careers event next year – ‘Everyone Thriving – Exploring Possibilities, 2027!’